Yas2020/End2End_MLOps_Pipeline/README.md

   - Input validation and schema enforcement (using Pydantic)
 - Observability & monitoring: Prometheus + Grafana dashboards, alerts rules as code
 - Logging and tracing for latency and pipeline analysis using OpenTelemetry + Jaeger
-- Automated model rollback via MLflow model registry + Airflow DAGs +  Alerts
+- Automated model rollback via MLflow model registry + Airflow DAGs +  Prometheus Alerts

 ### ML Pipeline
 ML pipeline is tracked and reproduced by DVC and runs as an Airflow DAG for maximum flexibility.
-This DAG has the following stages:
+This DAG which is outlined in a DVC pipeline `dvc.yaml` has the following stages:
 1. **Ingest**
-   - Pulls raw dataset from remote and version it
+   - Pulls raw dataset from remote and version it - ready to be fed into the ML development pipeline
 2. **Preprocessing**
-   - Trains a preprocessing pipeline (Standardization, encoding, missing value imputation)
+   - Trains a preprocessing pipeline (Standardization, encoding, missing value imputation, etc.)
-   - Saves and versions `preprocessor.pkl` artifact for consistency at inference
+   - Saves and versions `preprocessor.pkl` artifact for consistency at inference and training
 3. **Outlier Detection**
     - Uses Isolation Forest (contamination=0.01) or Z-score/IQR to flag extreme inputs to prevent unreliable predictions at inference time
 4. **Model Training**